LucasRonzellaAmado/LucasRonzellaAmado/README.md

 ## About Me 😉
 - 🎯 I'm Brazilian 🇧🇷
-- 👨‍💻 Working as a Support Analyst
+- 👨‍💻 Backend Development Intern
 - 🧠 Passionate about tech and problem-solving
 - 💻 Focused on FullStack Web Development
 - 🔥 Always open to new challenges